-If a student is eligible for federal financial aid (Title IV) and withdraws from all classes during a period of enrollment, the student is entitled to aid based on the percentage of the period of enrollment attended.
-When a student withdraws, the school is required to determine the amount of federal financial aid the student has earned.
-If a student has been disbursed unearned aid, the student must repay it.
-If a student has earned aid which has not been disbursed, the student is eligible to receive those funds as a post-withdrawal disbursement.
+If you are eligible for federal financial aid (Title IV) and withdraw from all classes during a period of enrollment, you are entitled to aid based on the percentage of the period of enrollment attended.
+When you withdraw the school is required to determine the amount of federal financial aid you earned.
+If you have been disbursed unearned aid, you must repay it.
+If you have earned aid which has not been disbursed, you are eligible to receive those funds as a post-withdrawal disbursement.
 If any funds are remaining after the return of the Title IV aid, they will be used for repayment obligations for St. Cloud State University funds, Minnesota state funds, and other private sources.
-If an unpaid balance exists, all aid sources will be repaid before any funds are returned to the student.
+If an unpaid balance exists, all aid sources will be repaid before any funds are returned to you.